This Week in Consumer News: 14 Stories You Need to See

 Can't-Miss Earnings

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Scheid Vineyards Inc.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Domino's Pizza, Crocs, and eBay.

 Catch up on all the latest earnings reports here.